24 rational curves on K3 surfaces: Proof for non-exceptional hyperbolic case

 \begin{proof} By Corollary \ref{cor:hyperbolic-isotropic}, $\Gamma$ supports a divisor $D$ of Kodaira type.
 Assume that $D$ does not have Kodaira type $\IK_1^*, \IK_2^*$ or $\IV^*$.
-This means that the exceptional configurations from Remark \ref{rem:quasi-ell} cannot occur, so by Lemma \ref{lem:red1}, we can attach to $D$ at least 3 multisections from $\Gamma$.
-If one of them was not a section, then either it would meet two irreducible components of $D$, thus giving a cycle of weight less than $\mbox{wt}(D)$, or it would meet a multiple component of $D$.
+This means that the exceptional configurations from Remark \ref{rem:quasi-ell} cannot occur, so by Lemma \ref{lem:red1}, the fibration induced by $|D|$ has at least 3 multisections in $\Gamma$.
+If one of them were not a section, then either it would meet two irreducible components of $D$, thus giving a cycle of weight less than $\mbox{wt}(D)$, or it would meet a multiple component of $D$.
 For $\IK_n^* \, (n>2)$, this results in a divisor of type $\IK_m^*$ with $m<n$, while $\II^*$ may also give $\III^*$ or $\IV^*$, and $\III^*$ may also give $\IV^*$.
 In any case, the weight drops or we get one of the stated types.
-So we may assume that all non-fibre components in $\Gamma$ are sections and proceed with a case-by-case analysis.
+So we may assume that all non-fibre components in $\Gamma$ are sections of the fibration induced by $|D|$ and proceed with a case-by-case analysis.

-$\bullet$ Attaching 3 sections to (the simple component of) $\II^*$, we would get $\IK_3$ (if two of them meet) or $\IK_0^*$, both of which are excluded by Corollary \ref{cor:hyperbolic-isotropic}.
+{If $D$ has type $\II^*$}, then the 3 sections meet one and the same (simple) component, and we would get $\IK_3$ (if two of them meet) or $\IK_0^*$, both of which are excluded by Corollary \ref{cor:hyperbolic-isotropic}.

 In what follows we will often suppress those cases ruled out in the same fashion.